forms-angular/fng-ui-select/README.md

 In your Mongoose schemas you can set up fields like this:

-    colour: {type: String, enum: ['Blue', 'Brown', 'Green', 'Hazel'], form: {directive: 'fng-ui-select', theme: 'bootstrap'}}
+    colour: {type: String, enum: ['Blue', 'Brown', 'Green', 'Hazel'], form: {directive: 'fng-ui-select'}}
+    lookup: {type: Schema.Types.ObjectId, ref: 'anotherModel', form: {directive: 'fng-ui-select'}},

+Options can be added to a fngUiSelect object with the form object as follows:

-theme defaults to select2.
-Other options are bootstrap and selectize.
-Bootstrap required Bootstrap 3 and will fall back to select2.
+* _theme_ defaults to _select2_.
+Other options are _bootstrap_ and _selectize_.
+Bootstrap required Bootstrap 3 and will fall
+back to _select2_.

 Road map

-* Introduce fng-select2 capabilities for lookup and querying the server
+* Introduce fng-select2 capabilities
+  - lookup - done
+  - querying the server
 * Multi select
+* (possibly) support arrays using single selects, as is the case with select and fng-select2